dayan-dev/idownload/README.md

-# 'iDownload' web browser bookmarklet
+# 'iDownload' bookmarklet
-Bookmarks that send the URLs of opened tabs or inserted items to the desired web page..
+'iDownload' web browser bookmarks that send the URLs of opened tabs or inserted items to the desired web page.